antoine-frot/ezlapack/README.md

 ## Overview

 EzLAPACK is a lightweight wrapper for the LAPACK library, written in `Fortran 90`.
-It provides an easy-to-use interface for leveraging LAPACK's performance while minimizing its common constraints, such as the large number of dummy arguments and the lack of generic templates.
+It provides an easy-to-use interface for leveraging LAPACK's performance while minimizing its common constraints, such as the large number of arguments and the lack of generic templates.

 ---